Sahil-Chhabra-09/Time-Tracker/README.md

 whenever you sit down, just press start, and when you leave, just press pause, then you can simply tag it and the app will take care of it, it will keep track of your goal as well as your timeline.

-Through login system integrated, you can operate it in multiple devices.
-At the end of the day, you can know how long you sat down for throughout the day.
+Through the login system integrated, you can operate it on multiple devices.
+At the end of the day, you can track how much time you spend on various things on daily basis.

-*Personally, I created this because I felt the need of something like this during my internship.
-I was supposed to work for certain period of time, but I always forgot when I signed out for lunch or tea breaks and all that which made me either sit for longer durations or shorter durations, hence, I created this.
-Now, I can keep track of time with just a click of a button.*
+### Working:
+- Create your goals in the "My Goals" tab
+- Then you just start tracking your time through start/pause
+- After you are done with a particular thing you can tag it and it get's added to your timeline
+- Now, in the goals tab, if you had goals with the same tag name, it automatically updates the completion of goal
+- [Keep in mind, tags are case sensitive]

 ## Technologies Used: